British Gas - Energy For Tomorrow Fund

 British Gas will provide match funding to Projects accepted to the Energy For Tomorrow Fund during their initial fundraising period as follows:

-a) All pledges made by supporters, up to a maximum of £100 (per supporter), will be matched by the Energy For Tomorrow Fund at a rate of 2:1 or 3:1 live match funding depending on the Index of Multiple Deprivation(IMD) of the location of the Project:
+a) All pledges made by supporters, up to a maximum of two pledges per supporter totalling £250, will be matched by the Energy For Tomorrow Fund at a rate of 2:1 or 3:1 live match funding depending on the Index of Multiple Deprivation(IMD) of the location of the Project:

 b) Rewards will not be eligible for match funding if the value of the reward (or a significant proportion) is to be passed to a third party.
 If rewards are provided by third parties they should be donations to qualify for match funding.
 If in doubt, please ask for clarification.

-d) Match funding will be given on one pledge made to a Project by a supporter.
+d) Match funding will be given on two pledges made to a Project by a supporter up to a total value of £250.

 e) Projects must reach their project target by the end of the programme 23:59 31st October 2025 to receive match funding.